hungry-egg/komodo/README.md

 onChangeTrack={(newSong, newArtist) => handleChangeTrack(...)}
 ```

-Then the liveview will be called with
+Then the liveview will have

 ```ex
 def render(assigns) do